jizhang-cmu/360_camera/readme.txt

-Clone the repository and follow the readme in 'src/receive_theta' to set up the Theta camera driver.
+Clone the repository and follow the readme in 'src/receive_theta' to set up the 360 camera driver.
 Install the dependencies.
 Then, go to the ROS workspace ('360_camera' folder) and compile.

   colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release